1 Statics Review

 \[ \theta=\tan ^{-1}\left(\frac{5}{1}\right)=78.7^{\circ} \\ \\ \begin{aligned} &\sum F_y=C D \sin \theta-12=0 \quad\rightarrow\quad C D=12.2{~kN} \\ &\sum F_x=-B C-C D \cos \theta=0 \quad\rightarrow\quad B C=-2.4{~kN} \end{aligned} \]

-Since the forces are shown to be tensile in the FBD (the forces are pointed away from the joint), the negative answer indicates that force BC is actually compressive.
+Since the forces in the FBD are shown to be tensile—the forces are pointed away from the joint—the negative answer indicates that force BC is actually compressive.

-Now that force CD is known to be 12.2 kN in tension, there are two remaining unknowns at joint D: BD and DE.
+Now that force CD is known to be 12.2 kN in tension, two unknowns remain at joint D: BD and DE.

 FBD Joint D